Community-docs/.github/profile/README.md

-Public View for the organisation
+Public View for the Organisation
+Made & Presented by @Campus Community.